Auto Transcript

 Not optional.
 None of them are optional.

 You ever been on the cafeteria plan with with regard to the Bible?
-You know, I like this.
+I like this.
 Not so sure about this.

 Interesting.
 The prophetic words.
 So to which you do well to pay attention as to a lamp shining in a dark place until the day dawn and the morning star rises in your hearts.
 Know this first of all that no prophecy of scripture comes by one’s own interpretation.
 For no prophecy was ever made by the will of man, but men being moved by the Holy Spirit spoke from God.
 This unpacks for us how it can be both from God and from man.
 Right?